cyberbotics/wrestling/README.md

 coverage = X_max + Y_max - X_min - Y_min
 ```

+## Demo Robot Controllers

+A series of sample demo robot controllers with increasing complexity and performance is provided as examples:

+- [Alice](https://github.com/cyberbotics/wrestling-alice) plays a simple motion file.
+- [Bob](https://github.com/cyberbotics/wrestling-bob) loads several motion files.
+- [Charlie](https://github.com/cyberbotics/wrestling-charlie) plays a custom motion file and use the LEDs.
+- [David](https://github.com/cyberbotics/wrestling-david): is able to detect when he falls down and to recover.
+- [Eve](https://github.com/cyberbotics/wrestling-eve): processes camera images to detect her opponent and target him.
+- [Fatima](https://github.com/cyberbotics/wrestling-fatima): uses an advanced gait manager with inverse kinematics.

 ## Recommendation to Competitors

 The earlier you start working on the competition, the better.
-Starting early will allow you to compete with others from January 10th with an already pretty good robot controller.
-The ranking algorithm will allow a very good robot controller to climp-up to the top of the leader board in one day.
+The ranking algorithm allows a very good robot controller to climp-up to the top of the leader board in one day.
 However, in practice, it is recommended to enter the leaderboard rankings as early as possible.
-This will allow you to compare your robot controller to others and have time to improve its performance.
+This allows you to compare your robot controller to others and have time to improve its performance.

-## Upcoming Workflow

-Starting from January 10th, 2023, games will run on demand and the leaderboard will be updated accordingly.
-We will soon publish a series of robot controllers that can serve as examples.
-You will be able to store your robot controller program on a private GitHub repository to avoid disclosing it to others.
-It will be possible to program the robot in any language (C, C++, Python, Java, ROS 2, etc.) with any library or python module.
-In order to achieve this, your GitHub repository should contain a [Dockerfile](controllers/Dockerfile) specifying on which environment your controller should run.

 ### Ranking System

-Each time you will push a commit on your main branch, a series of games will be started on the runner machine.
+Each time you push a commit on your main branch, a series of games is started on the runner machine.
 If you are ranked number 1, no game will take place.
 Otherwise, you will first play a game against the competitor ranked just above you in the leaderboard.
 If you loose, nothing will be changed in the leaderboard ranking and no further game will be played.